-Article 30 Amendments
+Article 29 Amendments

 - 1. Amendments to these rules and regulations shall be determined by the Board of Examiners by means of a separate decision. - 2.
-Amendments will in principle not be made to the current academic year, unless it may reasonably be assumed that the interests of the students will not be harmed as a result, or when necessary to ensure the quality of the exams.
+Amendments will in principle not be made to the current academic year, unless it may reasonably be assumed that the interests of the students are not harmed as a result, or when they are necessary to ensure the quality of the exams.

-Article 31 Entry into force
+Article 30 Entry into force